-This beachfront festival attracts hundreds of thousands of people every year to the city of Pula in northern Croatia.
+One of the founding fathers of the Croatia festival scene, Outlook Festival attracts hundreds of thousands of people every year to the city of Pula.
 It originally started as a spin-off from a club event in Leeds, and now hosts some massive names in British hip hop, drum and bass and reggae.
-Because of Outlook’s growing popularity, the local town has allowed it’s 2000-year-old Roman amphitheatre to be the setting for Outlook’s opening party.
+Because of the festival’s growing popularity, the local town has allowed it’s 2000-year-old Roman amphitheatre to be the setting for Outlook’s opening party.
 If the idea of Damian Marley and Lauryn Hill in a Roman amphitheatre doesn’t get you going, then Outlook’s boat and beach parties surely will.
 Fancy heavy basslines on a sunny beach?
 Get yourself down to Pula this summer!

 Dates & tickets: TBC

-Imagine the EDM from Tomorrowland in the setting of Outlook and you’ve got Ultra-Europe.
-Ultra festivals take place in several places around the world, and the European chapter takes place in the stunning Dalmatian city of Split.
+Imagine the EDM scene of Tomorrowland, throw in the idyllic setting of Outlook Festival and you’ve got Ultra-Europe.
+Ultra Music Festival takes place in several places around the world – from Miami to Melbourne – and the European chapter takes place in the stunning Croatian city of Split.
 The first three days of the festival are made up of loads of DJ sets, all performed in the Poljud Stadium.
 The last day is an all-day beach party on Hvar island.
-If some of Europe’s biggest DJs doing sets in a packed out 3,400 capacity stadium doesn’t sound like enough, then sun-soaked setting surely will!
+If some of Europe’s biggest DJs doing sets in a packed out 3,400 capacity stadium doesn’t sound like enough, then sun-soaked setting seals the deal!
 Be warned though – you’ll need to book your tickets and accommodation early – Ultra festival totally takes over the coastline during its time in Split.
 At the end of the day, it’s all with good reason – Ultra might be one of the best festivals in Europe.